Prof. Leesa Lin

 PhD

-Assistant Professor at LSHTM, Co-Director and Behavioural and Digital Innovations Lead at the Vaccine Confidence Project
+Associate Professor at LSHTM, Co-Director and Behavioural and Digital Innovations Lead at the Vaccine Confidence Project

 Biography

-Dr. Leesa Lin, an Assistant Professor at LSHTM, serves as Co-Director and Behavioural and Digital Innovations Lead of the Vaccine Confidence Project, with a special focus on the Asia Pacific region.
-Dr. Lin leads a highly skilled multidisciplinary team that uses innovative approaches, such as artificial intelligence (AI) and big data analytics, machine learning, and statistics modeling, to anticipate, prevent, prepare for, and respond to public health risks.
+Dr. Leesa Lin, an Associate Professor at LSHTM, serves as Co-Director and Behavioural and Digital Innovations Lead of the Vaccine Confidence Project, with a special focus on the Asia Pacific region.
+Dr. Lin leads a highly skilled multidisciplinary team that uses innovative approaches, such as artificial intelligence (AI) and big data analytics, machine learning, and statistics modelling, to anticipate, prevent, prepare for, and respond to public health risks.
 Their research spans a wide range of critical areas, including pandemic outbreaks, climate disasters, antimicrobial resistance, vaccine hesitancy, infodemics, misinformation, trust, and the health of vulnerable populations.
-The team’s work aims to advance societal preparedness and personalized health management, via AI-powered solutions with a focus on improving global health outcomes.
+The team’s work aims to advance societal preparedness and personalised health management, via AI-powered solutions with a focus on improving global health outcomes.

 Dr. Lin’s expertise lies in decision and behavioural sciences, social epidemiology, evaluation, and implementation science in the context of public health emergency preparedness and response.
 Dr. Lin’s research utilises mixed-methods data from social listening, population surveys, and rapid polling, qualitative methods, and routine data in the development and assessment of behavioural and digital interventions.
 Since 2008, Dr. Lin has been at the forefront of assessing public health system performance, emergency risk communications, and social determinants of health in the response to large-scale public health emergencies, including earthquakes, water crises, climate-related disasters, and acute infectious disease outbreaks such as H1N1, MERS, and COVID-19.